 Envisioned by its founder as a school rich in music and art, close to the cultural advantages of New York City and embodying “progressive” educational ideas and methods, The Knox School was established in 1904 in Briarcliff Manor, New York by Mary Alice Knox.
-Over its 107 year history, the School has thrived in four subsequent locations, survived a devastating fire, changed its name from Miss Knox’s School for Girls to The Knox School and had nine succeeding heads after Miss Knox.
-Currently situated on Long Island's North Shore, the beautiful and serene Knox campus rests on a small peninsula between Long Island Sound and Stony Brook Harbor, offering expansive waterfront views.
+The School has thrived in four subsequent locations, survived a devastating fire and changed its name from Miss Knox’s School for Girls to The Knox School.
+Currently situated on Long Island's North Shore, the beautiful and serene Knox campus rests on a small peninsula between Long Island Sound and Stony Brook Harbor, and offers expansive waterfront views.
 Although continually evolving, Knox maintains many long-standing traditions and is still influenced by the vision of its founder.
-Today, it is a co-educational boarding and day school for students in grade six through postgraduate, where rigorous academics are combined with athletic and artistic pursuits.
-It is successfully fulfilling its mission to prepare young men and women to gain admission to leading colleges and universities as they learn to “be exceptional at Knox.”
+Today, it is a co-educational boarding and day school for students in grade six through postgraduate, where rigorous academics are combined with athletic and artistic pursuits to prepare young men and women to gain admission to leading colleges and universities.

 The Early Years